reyadrahman/node/README.md

 npm run run-server
 ```

-The first 2 commands, will automatically rebuild on every change (except changes to `.env`).
+The first 2 commands, will automatically rebuild on every change (**except changes to `.env`**).
 After a rebuild you must kill the server (terminal C) and run it again.

 You can also use `npm test -- --watch` to automatically re-run all tests on every change.

 ### AWS-SDK
 The server uses the aws-sdk package from npm.
 But the client uses a custom built library reduced to only the services we need on the client.
+The custom built library is already part of the source code, but if you want to re-build it and update it please follow these instructions.

 Here is how you can build the custom library:
 ``` sh
 git clone https://github.com/aws/aws-sdk-js.git
 git checkout v2.4.14